Duality for graded Lie algebras: Derived linear duality for comodules over a coalgebra

 Let $A$ be a pc local commutative dg algebra and $z$ be a cocycle in $A$.
 Inverting $z$ results in a dg algebra $A[z^{-1}]=A\otimes_{\bk[z]}\bk[z,z^{-1}]$ (not pc).
 Furthermore, given a pc dg $A$-module $M$, define its localization at $z$ as $M\otimes_{A}A[z^{-1}]$; this will be a non-pc dg $A$-module.
 These constructions are all homotopy invariant in a suitable sense: $A$ is dual to a conilpotent dg coalgebra $A^*$ and the formation of $A[z^{-1}]$ only depends, up to quasi-isomorphism, on the quasi-isomorphism type of $A$ and,\emph{ a fortiori}, on the weak equivalence type of the coalgebra $A^*$.
 Similarly, the pc module $M$ is dual to a comodule $M^*$ over the coalgebra $A^*$.
 Owing to flatness of $A[z^{-1}]$ over $A$, the $A$-module $M[z^{-1}]$ only depends, up to quasi-isomorphism, on the quasi-isomorphism type of $M$ and thus, \emph{a fortiori}, on the weak equivalence type of the pc $A^*$-comodule $M^*$.

-\begin{lem} Given a pc dg algebra $A$ and a pc dg $A$-module $M$, the derived profinite completion $\huaL^\vee (M[z^{-1}])$ of the $A$-module $M[z^{-1}]$ is weakly equivalent to zero. \end{lem} \begin{proof} Note that the profinite completion of $M[z^{-1}]$ is formed by taking the inverse limit of all finite-dimensional $A$-module quotients of $M[z^{-1}]$.
+\begin{lem} Given a pc dg algebra $A$ and a pc dg $A$-module $M$, the derived profinite completion $\huaL^\wedge (M[z^{-1}])$ of the $A$-module $M[z^{-1}]$ is weakly equivalent to zero. \end{lem} \begin{proof} Note that the profinite completion of $M[z^{-1}]$ is formed by taking the inverse limit of all finite-dimensional $A$-module quotients of $M[z^{-1}]$.
 But any $A$-module into which $M[z^{-1}]$ maps will have a $\bk$-subspace isomorphic to $\bk[z,z^{-1}]$ and thus, cannot be finite-dimensional unless it is zero.
 Thus, the profinite completion of $M[z^{-1}]$ is zero.
-The same reasoning show that any finite-dimensional target of any map from the cofibrant replacement $L(M[z^{-1}])$ of $M[z^{-1}]$, must have zero cohomology, i.e. to be trivial in $D(A)$; in other words there are no nontrivial morphisms in the derived category of $A$ from $M[z^{-1}]$ into a finite-dimensional $A$-module.
-By adjunction, there are no nontrivial maps in the coderived category of $A$ (i.e. the homotopy category of pc $A$-modules) from $\huaL^\vee (M[z^{-1}])$ into any finite-dimensional $A$-module.
-That means that $\huaL^\vee (M[z^{-1}])$ is weakly equivalent to zero as a pc $A$-module. \end{proof} The following proposition establishes Conjecture \ref{conjecture-comod} in a variety of situations. \begin{prop} Let $(\g,\ell)$ be a finite-dimensional $L_\infty$-algebra satisfying Hypothesis \hyperlink{hyp:H}{(H)}.
+Arguing as in Example \ref{ex:polynomial}, we see that for any finite-dimensional $A$-module $N$, the dg vector space $\RHom_A(M[z^{-1}],N)$ is acyclic, in other words there are no nontrivial morphisms in the derived category of $A$ from $M[z^{-1}]$ into a finite-dimensional $A$-module.
+By adjunction, there are no nontrivial maps in the coderived category of $A$ (i.e. the homotopy category of pc $A$-modules) from $\huaL^\wedge (M[z^{-1}])$ into any finite-dimensional $A$-module.
+That means that $\huaL^\wedge (M[z^{-1}])$ is weakly equivalent to zero as a pc $A$-module. \end{proof} The following proposition establishes Conjecture \ref{conjecture-comod} in a variety of situations. \begin{prop} Let $(\g,\ell)$ be a finite-dimensional $L_\infty$-algebra satisfying Hypothesis \hyperlink{hyp:H}{(H)}.
 Then, Conjecture \ref{conjecture-comod} holds for $\g$. \end{prop} \begin{proof} Consider the graded commutative pc algebra $\CE^\bullet(\g)$, linear dual to the coalgebra $\CE_\bullet(\g)$ supplied.

 The given assumption on the $L_\infty$-structure of $\g$ implies that the even elements of $(\g[1])^*\in\CE^\bullet(\g)$ are cocycles under the differential $\ell$.
 Choose a basis ${\bf x,y}$ of $(\g[1])^*$ where, as before, ${\bf y}=\{y^1,\ldots,y^m\}$ are even basis elements of $(\g[1])^*$, and ${\bf x}=\{x^1,\ldots,x^n\}$ are the odd ones; in other words, we have $\CE^\bullet(\g)\cong \bk[[{\bf y}]]\otimes\Lambda(\bf x)$.
 The vector field $\ell$ has the property that $\ell({\bf y})=0$.
 We have the following commutative diagram of pc $\CE^\bullet(\g)$-modules: